The Padres All-Star you've never heard of is trade deadline's most important name

 Boston Red Sox: As with the Dodgers, the bullpen has been solid, ranking third in the majors in ERA.
 Joe Kelly is currently riding a 23-game scoreless streak to emerge as a key weapon behind Craig Kimbrel.
 As with the Dodgers, however, there isn’t a dominant lefty in the pen, and you can never have too much depth.
 Plus, we know Dave Dombrowski has tried to upgrade his bullpen since taking over the front office, acquiring Kimbrel, Carson Smith and Tyler Thornburg.
 Smith and Thornburg immediately got injured, so Hand could fill the role they originally expected from Thornburg.

-New York Yankees: Aroldis Chapman and Dellin Betances have had a couple of hiccups lately, but they should be fine.
+New York Yankees: Chapman and Dellin Betances have had a couple of hiccups lately, but they should be fine.
 Chad Green has supplanted Tyler Clippard as the No. 3 guy, but given that Yankees starters don’t go very deep into games, adding Hand would allow Joe Girardi to have even quicker hooks with his starters.

 Arizona Diamondbacks/Colorado Rockies: The Arizona bullpen ranks a surprising fifth in ERA, and the Colorado pen has faded of late, other than closer Greg Holland.
 With the Dodgers a heavy favorite to win that division, however, it seems unlikely either would be the high bidder.
 If the Rockies do swing a major trade, it’s more likely to be for a starting pitcher (although it’s really the offense that needs some help).